cce/docnametypo/README.md

 docnamecheck -fix ./...
 ```

 to automatically apply those edits.
-The golangci-lint module plugin also respects `golangci-lint run --fix`, so the same replacement happens when the linter runs inside larger pipelines.
+The golangci-lint module plugin also respects `golangci-lint run --fix`, which can configured to apply additional filtering on which paths to include or exclude.

 ## golangci-lint Integration